thejerrytan/mini-go-compiler/readme.txt

 2. For invalid parsing, the parser tests will print "Failed with reason: %s" reason along with the file name, open the file with the file name in order to see the invalid program and a comment on why the program is invalid and thus should be parsed as invalid
+3. Note that we have less tests here as the type checker tests following also uses the parser as a basis and hence has it "tested" as well

 For type checker: